Frequently Asked Questions About Membership at Seattle Yacht Club

-A. The application process begins when a member of SYC checks out an application packet online and becomes the sponsor.
+A. The application process begins when a member of SYC checks out an application online and becomes the Sponsor.
 Each application needs one primary Sponsor and three other members to serve as Recommenders (all must be voting or Surviving members of SYC).
-Candidates have 90 days from the date of issue in which to complete the Application packet.
+Applications must be completed within 90 days from the date of issue.
 All completed applications must be reviewed by the Membership Committee and approved by the Board of Trustees to be considered for membership.
 Processing time takes 30-60 days once the completed application has been received.

 Q. What if I'm new in Seattle and I don't know any SYC members?

 A. If you are active in boating and get involved with local boating activities, you will most likely meet someone who is a member of SYC and they can introduce you to others - simply start asking around.
 Social Media, such as Facebook or LinkedIn, can help provide connections based on employers, professional associations and others within your network.
 If you find that you do not know any members of SYC, you can attend one of the Prospective Member Open House events held at SYC to meet members and/or you can request to be connected with an SYC Ambassador.

 Q. How much does it cost to become a member?

 A. For an individual membership, the initiation fee is determined by the age of the new member on the date the application is completed.
 Monthly dues adjust throughout the life of a membership as it advances from one class to another.
 For a joint membership, there is one initiation fee, which is determined by the age of the older spouse on the date the application is completed.
 Monthly dues are determined using the birth date of the older spouse.
 As with an individual membership, monthly dues adjust throughout the life of a membership as it advances from one class to another.To request a chart of initiation fees and membership dues, please contact SYC's Membership Director.

 Q. Is the initiation fee refundable if I decide to resign my membership?